davidmreed/davidmreed.github.io/_drafts/schedule-reports-as-user.md

 ---
 layout: post
-title: Running Reports as Selected Users with JWT and the Reports and Dashboards API
+title: Running Reports as Selected Users with JWT Oauth and the Reports and Dashboards API
 ---

 Salesforce reporting introduces some fascinating complexities to data visibility and exposure, particularly for organizations using Private Organization-Wide Defaults.